Skip to Content

 1. Whip up a batch of shrimp salad.
 We bet you know how to make tuna salad, and shrimp salad comes together in the same way.
 Along with classic tuna salad ingredients like mayo, celery and capers, this shrimp salad recipe takes on a lobster roll-vibe thanks to some Old Bay, Worcestershire sauce, and fresh lemon juice.
 (Tip: you can usually find already-cooked shrimp in the fresh fish case at your local grocery store.)

 2. Toast the bread!
 You’ll be tempted to skip this step—”the bread will toast when we put it under the broiler to melt the cheese!” you say you yourself—but don’t.
 We’re asking a lot of these slices of bread, and we need them to be as sturdy as possible.
 A good, quick toast helps them to hold up under the weight of shrimp salad and all that melty shredded cheese.
+For the type of bread, you could even get fancy and use homemade Sourdough (featuring homemade Sourdough Starter!)

 3. Assemble!
 Mound the shrimp salad on top of the toasted bread slices, top with tomato slices, then crown the whole thing with mountains of shredded sharp cheddar cheese.